-Liz is a specialist postnatal depression counsellor who has been supporting mothers with PND for the past 15 years.
+Liz is a specialist postnatal depression counsellor who has been supporting mothers with PND for the past 25 years.
 Having had severe PND after both her children, she has a great deal of personal and professional experience.
-Liz is also PND Co-Ordinator for the National Childbirth Trust and has also produced the popular DVD, Understanding Postnatal Depression.
+Liz also sits on the commitee for The Association for Postnatal Illness and has also produced the popular DVD, Understanding Postnatal Depression.

 Preventing Postnatal Depression

 Q. My relationship broke down while I was pregnant, and shortly before this I moved to a new city with my husband.
 I am now due to give birth alone and feel fairly isolated in my new city.
 I have no family support and I feel concerned that I am at risk of PND once the baby is born, although I have not had depression in the past.
 Is there anything I can do to minimise the risk of being hit by PND once the baby is born?

 Liz Wise: I'm sorry to hear that you're feeling very isolated in a new city and don't have family support around you.
 I think it would be a really good idea for you to talk to your doctor about your feelings, so they can try and get you some ongoing support.
 I wonder if there's any practical support that a charity such as HomeStart could offer you?
 Again, your GP or health visitor should know about this.
 It would be a good idea to talk to someone that you totally trust about your fear of getting PND.

 Q. Do you think the use of positive psychology (resilience training, human givens therapy, mindfulness, teaching of relaxation techniques etc) could prevent postnatal depression in at-risk women?
 Do you think there should be more critical assessment to see what types of counselling/medication works for each individual?